10 More of the Best Dragons in Magic: The Gathering (MTG)

 As an extra trait, at any point, you can spend one black and one red mana to simply give all dragons +1/+1 until the end of the turn.
 An underwhelming ability, but a nice way to spend leftover resources, and like Scion's mana trait, no tapping is required.

 Because dragons demand so much mana, you take a risk playing them since you're often left helpless for the turn when your opponent uses removals to defeat them.
 Enter Scalelord Reckoner, a comparatively cheap white warrior that punishes adversaries who dare to target your dragons.

 Beyond its simple 4/4 and flying, Reckoner lets you destroy a target nonland permanent an opponent controls when that opponent targets one of your dragons with a spell or ability.
 Thanks to this, you'll give as good as you get and rapidly eradicate opposing enchantments, artifacts, creatures, and even planeswalkers when your dragons suffer a debuff.
-As a final benefit, Reckoner is less pricey than most of today's units, and you can often snag it for about a dollar.
+As a final benefit, Reckoner is less pricey than most of today's units, and you can often snag it for less than three dollars.

 5. Niv-Mizzet, the Firemind

-Not only is drawing useful in and of itself, it's especially helpful when you get to damage foes whenever you do so.
-As some final bonuses, note the Niv belongs to both the popular dragon and wizard families, buffing a wide variety of creature-type based effects, and its colors fit right into the popular Nicol Bolas decks.
+Not only is drawing useful in and of itself, but it's also especially helpful when you get to damage foes whenever you do so.
+As some final bonuses, note that Niv belongs to both the popular dragon and wizard families, buffing a wide variety of creature-type based effects, and its colors fit right into the popular Nicol Bolas decks.